aduh95/schwifty-markdown/README.md

 The syntax is described on the [PlantUML website](http://PlantUML.com/).

-**N.B.:** As PlantUML rendering requires to call a Java dependency, the process might be slow depending of your machine.
+**N.B.:** As PlantUML rendering requires to call a Java dependency, the process might be slow depending of your machine (about 4.6 times slower than yUML rendering on my computer).
 All the rendering is done locally, you don't need a network access to work with your diagrams.

 **N.B.:** The PlantUML project is not published on `npm`, which means it has to be updated manually.
 You can do so by typing `schwifty -u`.